Sons of Azrael

-Sons of Azrael is an American death metal band from Buffalo, New York, that formed in 2004.
+Sons of Azrael was an American death metal band from Buffalo, New York, that formed in 2004.

 History

 Their first album, The Conjuration of Vengeance, was released in August 2007.

 Members

 Guitarist Tony Lorenzo was shot and paralysed in October 2011.
 He died in March 2017, aged 30.

 In October 2012 singer Joe Siracuse died, aged 29.
+The band has remained inactive since Siracuse's death.